CycloneDX/cyclonedx-python/docs/usage.rst

     positional arguments:
       <command>
+        environment (env, venv)
-        environment   Build an SBOM from Python (virtual) environment requirements  Build an SBOM from Pip requirements pipenv        Build an SBOM from Pipenv manifest poetry        Build an SBOM from Poetry project
+                            Build an SBOM from Python (virtual) environment requirements        Build an SBOM from Pip requirements pipenv              Build an SBOM from Pipenv manifest poetry              Build an SBOM from Poetry project

     options:
       -h, --help            show this help message and exit --version             show program's version number and exit

 Example usage: save SBOM in CycloneDX 1.6 XML format, generated from current python environment